tytydraco/yessleep/out/My_Fear_is_a_Curse_a_Paradox_and_a_Key.md

 I wouldn’t classify Jack as a bully, though.
 That shithead was an entirely different breed. *Tormentor* is probably a more appropriate label, but even *that* doesn’t capture the depths of his sadism.

 Although the boy was thin, he compensated for that by being tall; towering over me at a height of at least six and a half feet.
 Wide forehead, freckled face, beady eyes.
-An absolute fucking monster prowling this earth with hate seething behind his eyes, inflicting pain without limitations.
+An absolute fucking monster prowling this earth with hate seething behind his smile, inflicting pain without limitations.

 Once he discovered my fear of something or someone *popping out* at me, he simply could not get enough.
 The joy and the satisfaction that Jack was able to milk from my admittedly peculiar terror was seemingly endless.
 To him, my trauma was a wellspring of fresh dopamine created for him and him alone to enjoy, refilling itself infinitely.